videosdk-live/videosdk-docs/api_reference_docs_versioned_docs/version-v2/realtime-communication/user-webhooks.md

 ### hls-stopped

-- this event is fired when you stop a http live streaming in meeting it has following payload
+- This event is fired when you stop a http live streaming in meeting it has following payload

 #### Example